-- The Customer must send CEDR a completed application form. - In their application, the Customer can request: - an apology; - a product or service; - some practical action to be taken by the Company; - a payment of money, not exceeding the total purchase price paid for the service(s) that the complaint is about. - Their application should give details of: - the product(s) and/or service(s) provided by the Company that the complaint is about; - the background to the complaint; - the precise issues that are in dispute; - the steps already taken to attempt to reach a resolution with the Company; - the reasons for requesting the remedy or remedies asked for; and - the reasons for the amount of any money requested.
+- The Customer must send CEDR a completed application form. - In their application, the Customer can request: - an apology; - a product or service; - some practical action to be taken by the Company; - a payment of money, up to a maximum of £25,000.00; - a payment of no more than £1,000.00 for any distress and/or inconvenience (which counts towards the overall limit above).

+- Their application should give details of: - the product and/or service provided by the Company that the complaint is about; - the background to the complaint; - the precise issues that are in dispute; - the steps already taken to attempt to reach a resolution with the Company; - the reasons for requesting the remedy or remedies asked for; and - the reasons for the amount of any money requested, including any amount requested for distress and/or inconvenience.